kise-ryota-star/Web3BaseTrove/README.md

 </p>

 <p align="center">
 This is a web3 project that is built on the <a href="https://www.base.org/">Base Blockchain</a>, which is a <a href="https://ethereum.org/en/layer-2/">layer 2</a> chain for Ethereum blockchain using <a href="https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/">optimistic rollups</a>.
-The project is deployed on Base Sepolia testnet blockchain to allow easy access to the smart contract without cost, the website provides an interface to interact with the smart contract easily.
+The project is deployed on <a href="https://sepolia.basescan.org">Base Sepolia testnet</a> blockchain to allow easy access to the smart contract without cost, the <a href="https://trove-web3.netlify.app/">website</a> provides an interface to interact with the smart contract easily.
 </p>

 <p align="center">